coursera-dl/coursera-dl/README.md

 enclose your password in single quotes, so that you don't run into problems.
 See [issue #213][issue213] for more information.

-# List of known Old courses to their full names
+# List of some known old courses

 * "Automata by Jeff Ullman" -> automata-002
 * "Introduction to Logic by Michael Genesereth" -> intrologic-006